Commercial Stocks of the Major Special Crops Survey (CSMS)

 Data sources and methodology

-Grain companies, processors, and exporters with stocks of special crops in Canada are the target population of this survey.
+The target population consists of grain elevators, processors, and exporters with stocks of special crops in Canada.

 This is a census of all known special crop companies that maintain stocks.
-It excludes special crop dealers with no storage facilities and companies that maintain stocks in US positions only.
-There are approximately 52 units surveyed.
+It excludes special crop dealers with no storage facilities and companies that maintain stocks in United States positions only.
+The total sample size for this survey is approximately 65-70 units.

 This survey is a census with a cross-sectional design.